Hernandez (wrestler)

 Shawn Hernandez (born February 11, 1973) is an American professional wrestler.
-He is best known for his time with Impact Wrestling, where he performed under the ring name Hernandez.
-He is an eight-time tag team champion, having won the Impact World Tag Team Championship five times, the NWA World Tag Team Championship twice and IWA World Tag Team Championship once.
+He is best known for his time with Total Nonstop Action Wrestling, where he performed under the mononymous ring name Hernandez.
+He is an eight-time tag team champion, having won the TNA World Tag Team Championship five times, the NWA World Tag Team Championship twice and IWA World Tag Team Championship once.
 He is also the co-promoter of the Houston, Texas-based promotion Latino Wrestling Entertainment (LWE).

+Early life

+Hernandez played college football at Texas A&M–Kingsville.
+He briefly signed with the Texas Terror of the Arena Football League in March 1996 as a lineman but did not play in any games.

 Professional wrestling career

-Early career
+Early career (1996–2003)

-Following the end of his Arena Football career, Hernandez trained under Tugboat Taylor and later under Rudy Boy Gonzalez in the Texas Wrestling Academy.
+Following the end of his football career, Hernandez trained under Tugboat Taylor and later under Rudy Boy Gonzalez in the Texas Wrestling Academy.
 He debuted in Texas All-Star Wrestling in November 1996.

 In 2000 and 2001 Hernandez worked for the World Wrestling Federation as a jobber, appearing on episodes of WWF Jakked and in dark matches.
-He also wrestled dark matches for Total Nonstop Action Wrestling, and competed for Texas All Star Wrestling, Extreme Texas Wrestling and NWA Southwest.
-He also toured Japan on numerous occasions and worked for Ring of Honor in 2003, joining Team Texas (Texas Wrestling Academy) Don Juan, Fast Eddie led by TWA head trainer Rudy Boy Gonzalez facing the Carnage Crew of Devito, LC Loc and Masada in a violent feud that lasted several months.
+He also wrestled dark matches for NWA Total Nonstop Action, and competed for Texas All Star Wrestling, Extreme Texas Wrestling and NWA Southwest.
+He also toured Japan on numerous occasions and worked for Ring of Honor in 2003, joining Team Texas (Texas Wrestling Academy) Don Juan, Fast Eddie led by TWA head trainer Rudy Boy Gonzalez facing the Carnage Crew in a violent feud that lasted several months.

 In 2001, Hernandez began wrestling for the National Wrestling Alliance.
 At the October 13, 2001 NWA Anniversary Show in St. Petersburg, Florida, he defeated Kevin Northcutt to win the NWA National Heavyweight Championship.
 He held the title for over a year before losing to Ricky Murdock on January 11, 2003, in Greenville, Missouri.
 Hernandez defeated Jorge Estrada for the NWA North American Heavyweight Championship on May 3, 2003, in Cornelia, Georgia.
 On September 28, 2003, in Hawaii, he lost the title to J.T.
 Wolfen.

-Hernandez joined the Texas Wrestling Academy at the One Year Anniversary show in Queens NY facing the Carnage Crew and starting a feud that lasted a little over a year.

-Total Nonstop Action Wrestling (2003–2004)
+NWA Total Nonstop Action (2003–2004)

-Hernandez debuted in Total Nonstop Action Wrestling on the November 22, 2003, episode of TNA Xplosion, losing to Shane Douglas.
-He returned to TNA on June 16, 2004, as one-third of "The Elite Guard", a trio of mercenaries working for Jeff Jarrett after his first King of the Mountain match victory.
+Hernandez debuted in NWA Total Nonstop Action on the November 22, 2003, episode of TNA Xplosion, losing to Shane Douglas.
+He returned to TNA on June 16, 2004, as one-third of the "Elite Guard", a trio of mercenaries working for Jeff Jarrett after his first King of the Mountain match victory.
 The Elite Guard (Hernandez, Chad Collyer and Onyx) feuded with the 3Live Kru over the next two months.
-On July 14, 2004, Jarrett, The Elite Guard and Ken Shamrock lost to Dusty Rhodes, Larry Zbyszko and the 3Live Kru in a ten-man tag team bout.
+On July 14, 2004, Jarrett, the Elite Guard and Ken Shamrock lost to Dusty Rhodes, Larry Zbyszko and the 3Live Kru in a ten-man tag team bout.
 The Elite Guard remained with TNA until September 2004, when all three wrestlers were released.